MarkusLoennig/project_template/README.md

 ## Abstract

 The Attention Restoration Theory or ART has been shown in several studies that positive effects of nature and/or nature scenes can have on measured attention and even stress.
 In these studies the researchers use commonly 15 minutes for the participants.
 The aim of the research study will be to explore the minimal exposure time in regards to the Attention Restoration Theory(ART) using Virtual Reality(VR).
 At this stage research in ART has shown the positive effects that nature and/or nature scenes can have on measure attention, but in these studies the researchers arbitrarily decided the exposure time.
-During experimentation the data being collected will by the following validated assessment tools: the Positive and Negative Affect Schedule (PANAS),the Dundee Stress State Questionnaire (DSSQ) , the n-back assessment where n=2 , and Vigilance Test(NEED THE SPECIFIC TEST NAME HERE).
-The process in which the data will be collected from the assessments is as follows: PANAS, 2-back, Vigilance Test, PANAS , 2-back, Nature Scenes under VR, 2-back, and finally PANAS.
+During experimentation the data being collected will by the following validated assessment tools: the Dundee Stress State Questionnaire (DSSQ) , the n-back assessment where n=2 , and Vigilance Test TOAV (Test of Attentional Vigilance).
+The process in which the data will be collected from the assessments is as follows: DSSQ, 2-back, Vigilance Test, DSSQ (mood only) , 2-back, Nature Scenes under VR, 2-back, and finally DSSQ again.

 These assessments are a combination of qualitative (surveys) and quantitive data, and will be analyzed using the programming tool R. The quantitive themes we expect correspond to the exposure time relative to the Vigilance test, where there will be a better score in the final 2-back test after the participants views the nature under VR.
 The qualitative themes correspond to the surveys given to the participants to determine their perceptions of the present moment and their moods where we are expecting to gather a base line of emotions and see a change in emotional response as the experiment is unfolding.
 The practical applications of this study are connected to peoples every day lives.
 Everything today is extremely faced paced with data and information everywhere.
 Too much information can overload our systems, and as a result stresses us out.
 There are several areas where directed attention is vital, be it in medicine, engineering or piloting, just to name a few.
 Many people of today have developed many methods coping with stress and their ability to pay attention at the task at hand.
 Understanding the time it takes for one attention restoration will plays a huge role in productivity and mental stability.
 Knowing that nature invokes a restorative response is not enough in todays faced paced world.
 Therefore it is of importance to determine the general time it takes for someone’s attention to be restored.

 ## NEW introduction